OpenCMISS-Examples/laplace/README.rst

   :start-after: #DOC-START decomposition
   :end-before: #DOC-END decomposition

-Note that even when we have just one computational node, OpenCMISS still needs to work with a decomposed mesh, which will have one domain.
+Note that even when we have just one computational node, OpenCMISS-Iron still needs to work with a decomposed mesh, which will have one domain.

 -----------------
 Defining Geometry